Quit123/PinPoint3D/README.md

 ## Evaluation 📊

-There are two datasets we provided to evaluate.
-Firstly, we provide a specialized dataset that integrate PartNet with ScanNet, and we evaluate IoU of the original part mask of PartNet in scene.
-The next is MultiScan, it illustrates not so fancy results because of the granularity.
+There are two datasets we provide for evaluation.
+Firstly, PartScan, a specialized dataset that integrates PartNet with ScanNet, and we evaluate the IoU of the original PartNet part masks within real-world ScanNet scenes.
+The second is MultiScan, which shows relatively modest results due to its coarser part granularity.
+You can download MultiScan from You can download MultiScan from [here(link gap)](https://drive.google.com/file/d/1Rg2JDjh8iFGKwzP0UMLBCkce7bCvO5-D/view?usp=sharing).

 We provide the csv result files in the results folder, which can be directly fed into the evaluator for metric calculation.
 If you want to run the inference and do the evaluation yourself, download the pretrained [model](https://drive.google.com/file/d/1Rg2JDjh8iFGKwzP0UMLBCkce7bCvO5-D/view?usp=sharing) and move it to the weights folder.
 Then run: